RFID in Libraries: technology that helps extend impact

 Faster, easier checkout and check-in.
 A stack of RFID-tagged items can be read and checked out simultaneously, by a librarian or a user.
 Because the technology is so fast and easy to use, library visitors are more inclined to process their own transactions.
 Check-in is also much faster and easier with an RFID system.
 If RFID is paired with an automated materials handling (AMH) returns system, the productivity gains are dramatic.
 AMH systems can accept a returned library item, credit the user’s account, and sort the item for reshelving while the librarian is out on the library floor, engaging with library visitors.

 Increased attention from library staff.
-For many people, the increased interaction with the library staff is the greatest benefit of RFID.
+For many people, the increased interaction with the library staff is the greatest benefit of RFID in libraries.
 When librarians spend less time on routine physical tasks, they can pay more attention to human connections and the customer experience.

 A more productive visit to the library.
 Libraries face the astonishing challenge of keeping track of multiple resources.
 They hold thousands – or even millions – of individual items, each one unique, each vitally important to the person who wants it for a report or because it’s the latest work by a beloved author.
 With RFID, those items are accurately located so users and librarians can easily find them.
 In the process of converting to RFID, libraries typically get an immediate benefit from the recovery of misplaced items – often hundreds of them – that were thought to be lost.